BowinYem/Game/Game/Overview.md

-TODO:
+TODO / IDEAS:

+- Create an enum for Game Entities identifying what kind of entitty it is: i.e: player, projectile, meteor, etc....

 - Create a draw rect function in GameRenderer (for trouble shooting)

 - Implement basic collison - give each entity a rectangle - a wrapper class GameRect that wraps SDL_Rect?
 (Still deciding on this)
     - Gonna go with using a SDL_Rect for now - can implement this in the future if this is needed.
-    - Putting this the physics component
+    - Putting this in the physics component - have it check to see if it is colliding with another entity

 - ProjectilePool encasulates some of projectile's behavior?